spencerhcheng/holberton-system_engineering-devops/w1/d3/problem_set/arrays.md

 ### logEach

-Write a function `logEach(array)` that prints every element of the array and it's index to the console .
+Write a function `logEach(array)` that prints every element of the array and its index to the console .
 Example:

 ```